Chapter 3: Phonetics

 Finally, consider the ASL sign CHOOSE in the following video clip.

 The core movements that we are concerned with here are the movements of the fingers and the backward wrist flick.
 For the finger movement, we see that the index and thumb come together in a pinching motion.
-This requires flexion of the base knuckles, and perhaps a very small amount of interphalangeal flexion.
+This requires flexion of the base knuckles to bring the two fingers together, and perhaps a very small amount of interphalangeal flexion as the finger and thumb bend very slightly rather than staying perfectly straight.
 The backwards wrist flick is articulated by extending the wrist backward.
 There is no radioulnar twisting and no notable elbow or shoulder movement.

 Thus, for CHOOSE in ASL, we would say that it has base and radioulnar movement, and perhaps some minor interphalangeal movement, and more precisely, that it has non-repeated base (and maybe interphalangeal) flexion and wrist extension.

-The rest of the body, the nonmanual articulators, especially the torso and the parts of the face, have complex and varied movement, such as eye gaze direction, eyelid aperture, eyebrow raising or lowering, torso leaning or rotation, head tilting or rotation, cheek puffing, lip rounding or spreading, teeth baring, etc. Nearly any other body part can be a nonmanual articulator, including the feet and buttocks in some signed languages, such as Adamorobe Sign Language in Ghana (Nyst 2007) and Kata Kolok in Indonesia (Marsaja 2008).
+The rest of the body, the nonmanual articulators, especially the torso and the parts of the face, have complex and varied movement, such as eye gaze changes, eyelid narrowing and opening, eyebrow raising and lowering, torso leaning and rotation, head tilting and rotation, cheek puffing, lip rounding and spreading, teeth baring, etc. Nearly any other body part can be a nonmanual articulator, even the feet and buttocks in some signed languages, such as Adamorobe Sign Language in Ghana (Nyst 2007) and Kata Kolok in Indonesia (Marsaja 2008).

-If you look back at the ASL sign SORRY, you should notice some of these nonmanual articulations.
+The ASL sign SORRY has some of these nonmanual articulations.
 The signer furrows his brow, pushes his lips together, slightly puffs his cheeks, and gives a slow head shake.
 All of these nonmanual movements are part of the sign.
 For any given sign, the nonmanual articulations may not all be necessary to understand the sign, but they are still part of its articulation.

 Nonmanual articulation is beyond the scope of an introductory textbook like this, but it plays a crucial role in signed languages and cannot be ignored in a full analysis of signed languages.
-This is one of the drawbacks for tools like “signed language gloves”, such as those that regularly pop up in popular media (a typical example is presented in Chin 2020).
+This is one of the drawbacks for tools like “signed language gloves” that supposedly translate signed language movements into text or speech.
+These devices regularly appear in popular media; a typical example is presented in Chin 2020.
 Since these gloves only capture some aspects of manual articulation, but no nonmanual articulation at all, they cannot fully translate signed languages.
-See Hill 2020 for further discussion of this issue, in particular, the need for creators to involve deaf people when designing signed language technology, to ensure that the technology is actually useful to deaf people.
+See Hill 2020 for further discussion of this issue, in particular, the need to directly involve deaf people when designing any kind of signed language technology, to ensure that the technology is actually useful to deaf people.

 Check your understanding